 Grantor trusts, a very popular technique for asset protection and estate planning, must be included in the trust provisions when a client transfers his assets to an irrevocable trust.
 The ubiquitous revocable living trust is a common grantor trust used to segregate gift assets from inherited assets.
 Mostly used in determining equal share in divorce proceedings, living trusts are often used to avoid probate.

 The Beneficiary Defective Irrevocable Trust (BDIT) caters to the child alone and not the parent because if the trust is established by the child’s parent or any other benefactor for that matter it includes an annual demand called the Crummy power for the child/ benefactor which makes the child its rightful trust.
 BDIT should be handled with precision different from the traditional ones.
-Again all those assets’ immunity stands jeopardised under revocable living trusts if assets received as gifts or inheritance by the client are use to pay income tax.
+Again all those assets’ immunity stands jeopardized under revocable living trusts if assets received as gifts or inheritance by the client are used to paying income tax.

 Insurance Transfer for Value Rules

-If an insurance transfer is not subjected to IRC Sec.101(a)(2), its proceeds then are income tax free.
-Transfer for value rules are triggered only if it takes place between a corporation and a shareholder and not between two partners in a partnership.
-Following this life insurance transfers that appears on any return must be investigated to avoid transfer for value rules.
+If an insurance transfer is not subjected to IRC Sec.101(a)(2), its proceeds then are income tax-free.
+Transfer for value rules is triggered only if it takes place between a corporation and a shareholder and not between two partners in a partnership.
+Following this life insurance transfers that appear on any return must be investigated to avoid transfer for value rules.

 Disregarded LLCs